 Classrooms generally are not open to the public or to the media while class is in session.
 Individual professors may grant media access to class sessions.
 Please arrange that with the professor and the Office of Communications ahead of time.

-SU holds university wide commencement activities twice each year -- May and December.
+SU holds university-wide commencement activities three times each year — May, August and December.
 Ceremonies include a major speaker and the awarding of baccalaureate degrees are conferred.
 All are open to media.

 Reporters and photographers must show identification from their news organization to gain access to media platforms at commencement.

 Major speakers for commencement typically are announced by the university several weeks before the ceremony.
-Request for interviews should be coordinated through the Office of Communications.
+Requests for interviews should be coordinated through the Office of Communications.